loke0081/SC1015-Mini-Project/README.md

 **Data Cleaning**: This section includes the cleaning and preprocessing of the raw dataset, handling missing values, data types, and inconsistencies.

 **Data Analysis**: This section includes the data analysis techniques applied to gain insights into the relationship between anime scores and different variables, such as genre, episode count, release year, and licensors.

-**Results and Visualization**: This section includes the results of the data analysis and the visualizations created to present the findings in an easy-to-understand manner.
+This includes the results of the data analysis and the visualizations created to present the findings in an easy-to-understand manner.

 **Machine Learning**: This section includes machine learning models we have used on our dataset, Multivariate Regression and Random Forest Classifier